montan-code/nfdinspector/README.md

     ead_inspector.to_json("file_path")

-Save the inspection as a CSV file:
+Save the inspections as a CSV file.
+You can specify a field separator/delimiter (default: ","):

     ead_inspector.to_csv("file_path", delimiter=";")